You can see this demo app running in test mode on stripe-payments-demo.appspot.com.

 Stripe Elements let you quickly support cards, Apple Pay, Google Pay, and the new Payment Request API.

 Stripe Elements are rich, pre-built UI components that create optimized checkout flows across desktop and mobile.
 Elements can accept any CSS property to perfectly match the look-and-feel of your app.
 They simplify the time-consuming parts when building payment forms, e.g. input validation, formatting, localization, and cross-browser support.

 This demo uses both the Card Element and the Payment Request Button, which provides a single integration for Apple Pay, Google Pay, and the Payment Request API—a new browser standard that allows your customers to quickly provide payment and address information they’ve stored with their browser.

 This demo also shows how to reach customers in Europe and Asia by supporting their preferred way to pay online.
 It supports payment methods such as ACH credit transfers, Alipay, Bancontact, iDEAL, Giropay, SEPA Direct Debit, SOFORT, and WeChat Pay.

-All servers have the same endpoints to handle requests from the frontend and interact with the Stripe libraries.
+server/python directory.
+Both servers have the same endpoints to handle requests from the frontend and interact with the Stripe libraries.

 You’ll need the following: